AzenoIT/azeno/quiz/readme.md

 >
 > #### CORS_ALLOWED_ORIGINS=
 >
->Add origins that are allowed to make cross-site HTTP requests.
-For development, you can set this variable to:
+>Add origins that are allowed to make cross-site HTTP requests. *Make sure that origins are SPACE-SEPARATED, not comma-separated*
 >
->It is important to set this string so every origin is SPACE SEPARATED
+> For development, you can set this variable to:
 >
 ><span style="color:green">RIGHT:</span>
 >"http://localhost:frontend_port http://localhost:backend_port"